Cavemen Didn’t Have Cavities. Why Do We?

 Dental Disease and the Modern Diet

-More and more studies demonstrate that diets rich in processed, sugar and additive laden foods are the culprit for obesity, inflammation, dysbiosis (leaky gut), irritable bowel disease, and possibly autoimmune disease.
+More and more studies demonstrate that diets rich in processed, sugar and additive-laden foods are the culprit for obesity, inflammation, dysbiosis (leaky gut), irritable bowel disease, and possibly autoimmune disease.

 Dietary sugars create an acidic environment in the mouth and body.
 This ‘acidic’ body pH is now linked to bone diseases like osteoporosis and generalized inflammation.
 Acidic blood pH is known to reduce oxygen levels needed for healthy cellular function and increases the risk of type 2 diabetes.

 Meat and animal-based foods are also known to fall on the acidic side of the scale, but it is sugar and processed grain-based products that attack teeth and gums — the Eskimo study demonstrated that meat-based diets actually eliminate damaging bacterial growth.
-It is sugary, high-carb, processed foods that bad bacteria love, and feeding on those sugars cause the bacteria to produce acids that cause inflammation and tooth decay.
+It is sugary, high-carb, processed foods that bad bacteria love, and feeding on those sugars causes the bacteria to produce acids that cause inflammation and tooth decay.

 And it is manufactured sugars that are the worst offenders.
 In a 2015 summary of multiple studies, the author wrote, “Fluoride and dental hygiene would not be needed if we tackled the single cause — sugars.”
 Specifically, manufactured sugars such as corn syrup and high fructose corn syrup.
 Other sugars, including processed honey, white, brown, and raw sugars, were as much a part of the problem, but in essence, adding sugars to processed foods was found to be the direct cause of cavities.
 “Dental cavities are a diet-mediated disease.
-Free sugars are the primary and necessary factor in the development in dental decay.”
+Free sugars are the primary and necessary factor in the development of dental decay.”

 Good Oral Bacteria

-The human mouth is as much host to a “microbiome,” or “good” bacteria population, as the gut.
+The human mouth is as much host to a “microbiome,” or “good” bacteria population, like the gut.
 While the gut microbiome has been the focus of research for several years, researchers are also suggesting probiotics, a.k.a. “friendly” bacteria, for oral health.
-While one might imagine that daily use of strong, antimicrobial mouthwash would take care of acid-producing bacteria, the problem is that these mouth rinses also kill good bacteria, needed for a balanced gut microbiota and healthy immune function.
+While one might imagine that daily use of strong, antimicrobial mouthwash would take care of acid-producing bacteria, the problem is that these mouth rinses also kill good bacteria, needed for balanced gut microbiota and healthy immune function.